Factory gloom deepens, orders shrink: PMIs

 In Italy, the main index has now been below the break-even point for over a year and was weaker than economists had predicted.
 In Spain, it has been below 50 since May 2011.

-These two countries are deep into austerity programmes which are aimed at bringing their debt under control but appear to be pinning their economies in recession.
+These two countries are deep into austerity programs which are aimed at bringing their debt under control but appear to be pinning their economies in recession.